Long-range correlations with finite-size effects from a superposition of uncorrelated pulses with power-law distributed durations: Conditions for long-range dependence

 As the power-law exponent increases beyond $\alpha=3$, the bounded Pareto distribution narrows and assumes the shape of a degenerate distribution corresponding to constant pulse duration.
 Conversely, in the limit $\alpha\rightarrow0$ the bounded Pareto distribution reduces to a uniform distribution, with no long-range correlations involved \cite{2017-garcia-PhysPlasm}.

-Table~\ref{tab:alpha-regimes-expected-scaling} summarizes the characteristics of the pulse duration distributions relevant for the occurrence of self-similar scaling of the power spectral density.
 Long-range dependence is anticipated for the distributions which allow for arbitrarily long pulse durations, and in the range of exponents $\alpha$ where the pulse duration variance is infinite.
-These predictions are verified in \Secref{sec:PSD}.
+The bounded Pareto distribution represented in the second column of Table~\ref{tab:alpha-regimes-expected-scaling} satisfies both conditions for the widest range of exponents $\alpha$.
+These predictions are verified in \Secref{sec:PSD}, where the corresponding Table~\ref{tab:alpha-regimes-PSD-scaling} summarizes the signatures of scale invariance demonstrated for the analytical power spectral density expressions.